markus7017/org.openhab.binding.rachio/README.md

 <tr>
 <td><b>callbackUrl</b></td>
 <td>Enable event interface:<p/>
 The Rachio Cloud allows receiving events.
 For this a REST interface will be provided by the binding (<server>:<port>:/rachio/webhook).
 However, this requires to open a port to the Internet.
 This can be done by a simple port forwarding from an external port (e.g. 50043) to you OH device.
-Please make sure to us "https://", so the transport layer is encrypted.<p/>
+Please make sure to us "http://", so the transport layer is encrypted (https IS NOT YET SUPPORTED).<p/>
 Please make sure that notifications are enabled if you want to use the event interface.
 Go to the Rachio Web App->Accounts Settings->Notifications.<p/></td>
 </tr>